arvidn/libtorrent/trunk/docs/manual.rst

 or piece boundry.
 These files should typically be hidden from an end user.
 They are not written to disk.

+``hidden_attribute`` is true if the file was marked as hidden (on windows).

+``executable_attribute`` is true if the file was marked as executable (posix)

+``symlink_attribute`` is true if the file was a symlink.
+If this is the case the ``symlink_path`` specifies the original location where the data for this file was found.

+``filehash`` is a pointer that is set in case the torrent file included a sha1 hash for this file.
+This may be use to look up more sources for this file on other networks.

 num_files() file_at()
 ---------------------